Walt Disney PicturesThis is a featured page

 Music/Sounds: The beginning of the movie's theme.
 On A Far Off Place and The Three Musketeers, it's silent.

-Availability: Again, on some Disney movies from the era; most films that feature this logo are live-action (an example is Return to Oz).
-Sometimes preceded by the 1985 logo.
+Availability: Again, on some Disney movies from the era.
+This logo was most often used on live-action films, often to denote more serious fare.
+Sometimes preceded or plastered by the 1985 logo.
 The logo, however, came back in 1990 on trailers.
-Also seen on The Rocketeer, A Far Off Place, The Three Musketeers, Squanto: A Warrior's Tale (only at the beginning of the film; the next logo appears at the end of the film), Rudyard Kipling's The Jungle Book and Mighty Joe Young (although the next logo appears on the trailers and TV spots for said film).
-Some TV airings remove this or replace it with the 4th logo.
-Also seen on trailers for White Fang, Shipwrecked, Newsies, Hocus Pocus, Cool Runnings, Iron Will and Jungle 2 Jungle, as well as the teaser trailer for George of the Jungle (though the actual films use the 4th logo instead).
+Also seen on The Rocketeer, A Far Off Place, The Three Musketeers, Squanto: A Warrior's Tale (only at the beginning of the film; the next logo appears at the end of the film), Rudyard Kipling's The Jungle Book, and Mighty Joe Young (although the next logo appears on the trailers and TV spots for said film).
+Also seen on trailers for White Fang, Shipwrecked, Newsies, Hocus Pocus, Cool Runnings, Iron Will, Angels in the Outfield, Jungle 2 Jungle, Rocketman, and George of the Jungle (though the actual films use the next logo instead).

 4th Logo